PhilipYip1988/python-tutorials/001_install/001_windows_install/readme.md

 ![img_379](./images/img_379.png)

 When the cell is ran with the plot, it now displays in its own iteractive window.
-The plot is tied to the cell it was Run from.Other Cells can be Run while this plot window is open:
+The plot is tied to the cell it was Run from.
+Other Cells can be Run while this plot window is open:

 ![img_380](./images/img_380.png)